 If you’re in New Mexico, call 505-305-0902 to find out about availability and schedule your stay with Icarus.
 We’d love to have you join our recovery family!

 How Long Can Fentanyl Stay in the Body?

 A urine test can detect fentanyl in the system after one to three days of use.
 However, after the liver breaks it down into norfentanyl, tests can expose its use after four days.

-Note that the more fentanyl you consume, the longer it will take to eliminate.
+Note that the more of the drug you consume, the longer it will take fentanyl to leave your system.
 In some instances, hair tests can detect pain-relieving medications like fentanyl up to four months after use.

 Can You Use Drugs for Fentanyl Addiction?